Persian gas for the emerging Gulf gas market

 So I struggled with our position and I waited for the big boom which in the end did not happen as Nabucco dissolved into thin air.
 But I also noticed very soon that especially our side avoided the thorny pricing subject with the Iranians like the devil avoids holy water.
 That was more than understandable given the deck of cards we had.

 Let’s take a peek at the fundamentals.
 Most of the Iranian gas is located in and south of the Persian Gulf (Arabic Gulf for Arab readers).
-This means that any gas wanting to go Europe would have to cross a hefty portion of Iran itself in order to join the Turkish border.
+This means that any gas wanting to go to Europe would have to cross a hefty portion of Iran itself to join the Turkish border.
 Arriving there the gas would have traveled around 1700 km.
 As we well know, this comes at a cost.
-Our own side did not consider those costs as their purchase obligation started at the Turkish border but the Iranians sure had it in their internal economic model.
+Our side did not consider those costs as their purchase obligation started at the Turkish border but the Iranians sure had it in their internal economic model.

 Then the gas had to continue all through Turkey from the extreme East to the extreme West.
-I forgot to mention that the terrain in Iran and in Turkey is not exactly Central European plains or lowlands but rather very mountainous and difficult for a very long stretch.
+I forgot to mention that the terrain in Iran and Turkey is not exactly Central European plains or lowlands but rather very mountainous and difficult for a very long stretch.

 Let’s continue on the way because if the gas is meant to hit an economically interesting European market, it would have to travel either to Austria or to Italy.
-If we stick with Baumgarten as the original Nabucco plan supposed, we would have looked at 5000 km of gas transport in steel tubes.
+If we stuck with Baumgarten as the original Nabucco plan supposed, we would have looked at 5000 km of gas transport in steel tubes.
 Hardly a recipe for cheapness.

-It is generally assumed that gas pipelines become more expensive than LNG after 3000 km. this, however, assumes that the pipeline is onshore and that the terrain is not challenging which means no mountains, no dense agglomerations to traverse, not many rivers to cross.
+It is generally assumed that gas pipelines become more expensive than LNG after 3000 km. this, however, assumes that the pipeline is onshore and that the terrain is not challenging which means no mountains, no dense agglomerations to traverse, and not many rivers to cross.
 Essentially, you dig a trench and put the tube in.

 Chances are that even if Iran did not seek to cut any profit on the gas itself, the resulting gas would be too expensive for liberalized European markets.
-But if the sellers of the gas cannot cut a decent profit, why on earth would they want to sell it in the first place.
+But if the sellers of the gas cannot cut a decent profit, why on earth would they want to sell it in the first place?
 For convenience, I will leave out possible political reasons to do so.

 But there is a real gas market springing up right at Iran’s doorstep and this market would be well placed to replace far away Europeans as customers.